NomikuH8/rhysta/docs/creating_module.md

 ## File Structure

-Inside the `res://modules` folder, create a folder with a unique name for your mod.
+Inside the `res://modules` folder, create a folder with a unique name in snake_case for your mod.
-The unique name can't contain any dot (.).
-This is because rhysta takes the mod name from the pck or zip file.
-Prefer pck over zip files.

-Example of allowed names:
-- osu_standard.pck
-- taiko_no_tatsujin.zip
-- sound_voltex.pck

-Example of not allowed name:
-- etterna_v0.41.pck

 ## Module Options